 The Industrial Development Corporation (IDC), a parastatal that helps fund and mentor qualifying businesses, already has a mandate to promote beneficiation.
-It warns, however, that this is difficult in practice to achieve.
-A key factor impeding progress, the IDC says, is 'the uncompetitive pricing of inputs' in South Africa, including wages, energy, transport, and logistics costs.
+It warns, however, that this is difficult to achieve in practice.
+A key factor impeding progress, the IDC says, is 'the uncompetitive pricing of inputs' which range from wages and energy to transport and logistics costs.
 Other constraints include 'the excessive volatility of the currency...and a shortage of managerial and technical skills to drive downstream beneficiation'.
 [Business Day, 31 July 2012]